-(1) The "Booking Agent" who has procured the lead, sold the move, and registered the order within their van line system.
-The Booking Agent can be thought of as the sales agent who negotiates price with the customer, sells and closes the order, acts as the move coordinator and quality assurance monitor, and who tracks the customer needs and the services supplied by the van line.
+(1) The "Booking Agent" who has procured the sales lead, sold the move, and registered the order within their van line system.
+The Booking Agent can be thought of as the sales agent who negotiates price with the customer, sells and closes the order, acts as the move coordinator, the quality assurance monitor, and who tracks the customer's needs and the services supplied by the van line.

 (3) The "Destination Agent" who services the move at its point of destination.
-Services provided by the Destination Agent can include unpacking boxes at destination and providing the driver assigned to the move with labor to assist with unloading the moving truck.
+Services provided by the Destination Agent can include unpacking boxes at destination and providing the van line driver who moves the shipment with labor to assist with unloading the moving truck.